I dined with two girlfriends in the window table, and was warmly welcomed by the staff, including owner Doug Biederbeck

 A grilled asparagus salad, resplendent with aioli and extra-virgin olive oil came next, as did an ooey-gooey artichoke and egg dish, cooked over the open stove flame in a cassoulet dish.
-Both were good, and true to what seems to be the Florio credo: fresh food, prepared unassumingly and with skill.
+Both were good, and true to what

 A pasta course followed; ricotta stuffed pansoti and garganelli, which I especially liked.
 The hand-rolled and -folded pasta was complemented by plain brown shell beans, fennel, and shrimp.
 No sauce, none needed.